 Yaw Yeboah, Chief Executive, Infracon Consulting

-An optional technical tour during the day followed by the RICS Summit Africa networking drinks reception in the evening (18:00-20:30).
+Attend a technical tour followed by the RICS Summit Africa networking drinks reception in the evening.

 The RICS Summit Africa takes place throughout the day.
 Key sessions include:

 This presentation will dwell the recent macroeconomic realities and near-term outlook of Sub-Saharan Africa.
 This session will focus on the comparative outlook of overall and sectoral growth, trade, investment, internal/external liquidity, capital flows, inflation, interest rates, and exchange rates, as well as the realities of government revenue and debt of leading Sub-Saharan African countries.

 Discussion points include: